npauzenga/slack_time_spent/README.md

 Stop tracking your time on Slack and show how much time you've logged
 ### slacktrack
 Show how much time you've logged since punching in
+### @timespent help
+Ask the bot for help.
+Displays information on available commands